LowellObservatory/TheSyndicate/Notes/vscode_devel.md

                 stashed before you can go to another branch!
 This is true for git in general, and some IDEs or git clients will stash stuff automagically for you.
+3. If you're happy with the branch and think there's good stuff in there, head on over to github and create a pull request from your new branch.
+   If the repository overlords agree that it's good, and it passes whatever checks we agree upon, it'll be merged in.
+4. After it's merged in, head back to vscode and pull down the new changes.
+   This will update your local copy of the master branch, and the process can repeat.